 The Bedgebury Pinetum Florilegium Society was formed 11 years ago by founding member Pearl Bostock.
 Their work continues a tradition that dates back many centuries and is playing a crucial role in recording the tree and plant collections of botanic gardens around the world.
 The drawings and paintings are to scale where possible, with a scale bar added to the artwork to denote the actual size of the specimen painted.

 Pearl started the florilegium after being inspired by a particular tree she wanted to draw.
-She was advised by someone at Kew Gardens to speak to Daniel Luscombe, the Pinetum Propagator at Forestry England, and since then they have been recording rare and endangered trees and plants at Bedgebury.
+She was advised by someone at Kew Gardens to speak to Daniel Luscombe, who was then Forestry England's National Pinetum Propagator, and since then they have been recording rare and endangered trees and plants at Bedgebury.
 The florilegium have also shared their intricate and beautiful artwork with members of the public through exhibitions like the Art of Trees in 2019.

 We spoke to two members of this talented group to ask what motivates them to volunteer their time to the project, and how forests and natural spaces can inspire the rest of us to get more creative.